-Claiming for coaching as an expense on your tax return is a handy way to reduce your tax bill, but the HMRC rules surrounding what types of coaching you can and can’t claim are very strict.
+Claiming for coaching as a business expense on your tax return is a handy way to reduce your tax bill.
+However, the HMRC rules surrounding what types of coaching you can and can’t claim are very strict.
 That’s because they want to keep things fair across everyone in the self-employed community.

-In this guide, you’ll find out what coaching expenses you can claim on your tax return, depending on the type of coaching you have booked, to help you understand how the rules work.
+In this guide, you’ll find out what coaching expenses you can claim on your tax return.
+Although, this will depend on the type of coaching you have booked to help you understand how the rules work.